 Load Testing vs. Functional Testing

-It is revolutionizing the way how we perform load testing.
+It is revolutionizing the way we perform load testing.
 It is a cloud-based testing tool that empowers the team to record tests instantly and playback comprehensively without any complex dynamic correlation.
 Further, you may run these test cases in real browsers at scale.
 The team may optimize the test coverage and cut the load testing time by 60 percent or more.

-It is an enterprise-grade load testing tool designed for agile and DevOps apps.
+It is an enterprise-grade load-testing tool designed for agile and DevOps apps.
 It can be integrated with your continuous delivery pipeline to support the performance across the software testing life cycle from components to full system-wide load tests.

 It is an HP tool used by testers to test apps under normal to peak loads as required.
 It creates loads by generating virtual users that emulate the network traffic.
-It stimulates the real-time usage in a production environment and assures graphical results too.
+It stimulates real-time usage in a production environment and assures graphical results too.

 It is another flexible load testing tool that supports multiple integrations and allows users to run complex test scenarios.
 It supports different technologies, protocols, enterprise apps, and operating systems when required.

 - System bottlenecks can be identified before the actual production.

 - System scalability can be improved when required.